 - Progressively roll out sections of the site or app until it has been completely converted over.

 In either scenario, I find that it’s best to be open and communicative about the updates you will be making.
 Users are notorious for reacting poorly to sudden change.
 Keeping them informed about the work you’re doing helps to alleviate some of that shock.
 This is vitally important for older sites or apps that update infrequently, who have a large number of users who may have deeply ingrained muscle memory for how to navigate and operate.

 Also note that in all of these scenarios, you should be actively testing your content on a consistent basis on a range of devices and web browsers.
 Remember: with responsive design, a specific device (such as an iPhone) isn’t the same as a form factor (such as a smartphone).

 When you are conducting an audit of your content for a responsive redesign, it is important to pay attention to how every aspect of your site or app, down to the smallest sentence, will operate.
 Expect and plan for roadblocks and be sure to build some flextime into your roadmap to fix the tricky issues that will invariably pop up.

 Remember to keep a good an eye on scope—there are a lot of potential places where the project can get hung up.
 A common pitfall is to perpetually push the redesign back “until it’s ready”.
 Setting (and meeting) realistic deadlines helps to prioritize what needs to be done in these sorts of situations.

-At Cantina, we’ve work with a wide range of organizations, including enterprise, to implement effective Responsive solutions at scale.
+At Cantina, we’ve worked with a wide range of organizations, including enterprise, to implement effective responsive solutions at scale.
 Check out how we helped Avid deliver a responsive redesign of the marketing website and a CMS re-platform to help achieve aggressive eCommerce goals.
 If your organization would like to see how we can help, make contact today!